Lake Cootharaba: History

 Around 1869, a sawmill began operation at Elandra Point and a company town developed around it.
 Today the Mill Point Settlement Site is a heritage-listed archeological site.

 Attractions

 The lake is a popular location spot for fishing, sailing, canoeing and other water sports.
 A number of regattas are held on the lake annually and Boreen Point is home to the Lake Cootharaba Sailing Club.

 Settlements

 Boreen Point is sited on a raised point of land overlooking the western shores of the lake.
 The village comprises approximately 150 dwellings in a grid system with several hundred additional dwellings on large blocks of land and small farms in the surrounding area.
-There are two general stores, several art galleries, lakeside beaches and parkland and the historic Apollonian Hotel.
+There are several art galleries, lakeside beaches and parkland and the historic Apollonian Hotel.
 The Shire of Noosa Council operates a popular camping ground on the lake shore on the southern side of the village.
 A feature of the camping ground is a sandy beach with shallow water that is a popular swimming spot for families and launching point for sailors.